Jonomills/HelloWorld/README.md

 # HelloWorld

-This is a simple project that will output the text "Hellow World" to the screen.
+This is a simple project that will output the text "Hello World" to the screen.